 Are you a fan of Japanese or Korean food?
 You’ll be happy to know that seaweed, a staple in both cuisines, is rich in iodine.
 The highest levels are found in kelp.

 However, seaweed has so much iodine that you can go overboard.
-Just 1/4-ounce dried seaweed may have more than
+Just 1/4-ounce dried seaweed may have more than 4,500 micrograms, but adults only need 150 micrograms every day.3 Too much iodine reduces thyroid hormone synthesis, which can harm your health rather than helping it.4

 If you don’t like fishy flavors, eat cod.
 It’s a mild-tasting fish and rich in iodine.
 A 3-ounce serving has 66 percent of your daily iodine intake!5 Additionally, cod is a lean source of protein and healthy fats.
 Eat it with brown rice, quinoa, or a leafy salad.